Constructive Dismissal Services

 Employer actions that can result in a constructive dismissal are when the employer breaches a written or unwritten term in the employee’s contract.
-If the breach is serious and the employee resigns their employment, the court may treat it as a dismissal.
+If the breach is serious and the employee resigns their employment, the court may treat it as a dismissal instead of as a typical voluntary resignation.
 When a court treats a resignation this way, it allows the employee to pursue severance as if it were a wrongful dismissal.

-Not every breach of an employment contract is sufficient to allow a resignation to be considered a constructive dismissal.
+Not every breach of an employment contract is sufficient to allow a resignation to be considered a constructive dismissal in Alberta.
 Generally, it either has to be one major breach of a term of employment, or otherwise shown through the employer’s actions that they do not intend to follow the employment contract.

 For example, a major breach could be that your wages have been rolled back significantly and you were never consulted or agreed to the reduction in wages.
 An example of the employer’s actions showing that they do not want to follow the employment contract would be allowing a toxic workplace to continue, despite the unwritten understanding that every employee is entitled to be treated with respect and dignity.

-Please also note that not having a written employment contract does not prevent an employee from claiming constructive dismissal: in that case, we would establish your employment terms by reference to what happened in practice: your job duties, compensation, etc., and then show how elements of that have changed.
+Please also note that not having a written employment contract does not prevent an employee from claiming constructive dismissal: in that case, we would establish your employment terms by reference to what happened in practice: your job duties, compensation, etc., and then show how elements of that have changed or been breached.